The-Known-Galaxy/archives/sith/persons_of_interest/darth_cognus/darth_cognus.md

 In Darth Bane's absence, The Huntress infiltrated his residence.
 As her companions kept watch outside, she thoroughly surveyed the estate, committing every detail to memory.
 She deactivated all the mansion's security measures, encompassing those protecting a small outbuilding at the property's rear.
- The Huntress ventured inside, initially mistaking the structure for an armory, only to find it was a library teeming with educational materials—from datapads to aged parchment scrolls.
+The Huntress ventured inside, initially mistaking the structure for an armory, only to find it was a library teeming with educational materialsâ€”from datapads to aged parchment scrolls.
 She stumbled upon the Dark Lord's holocron, although its significance eluded her.
 She decided to seize it before commencing her thorough examination of the estate.
 With everything in place, the plan progressed.